This section provides a conceptual overview of partitioning in MySQL 5.5.

 MAX_ROWS option can be

-useful for causing MySQL Cluster tables to be created with extra
+useful for causing NDB Cluster tables to be created with extra

 partitions, thus allowing for greater storage of hash indexes.
 See